 ENGINE NEW PARTS WEAR

 TYPE MIN MAX.
 LIMIT

-All 0.39 - 0.74 mm (.015029 in) 1.20 mm (.047 in)
+All 0.31-0.67mm (.012029 in) 1.20mm (.047 in)

 Using a feeler gauge, measure distance between thrust washer and crankshaft counterweight.
 If the distance exceeds specified tolerance, repair or replace the crankshaft.